edgexfoundry/edgex-go/ZMQWindows.md

 7. Next, navigate to `$Env:GOPATH\src\github.com\edgexfoundry\edgex-go\cmd\core-data`. *If you didn't acquire dependencies previously, run `go get -v` to acquire all dependencies*.
 Run `go build -v`.
 If it complains about not finding zmq.h from auth.go, double check the CGO_ environment variables by running `go env`.

 8. There should now be a `core-data.exe` file in your directory.
 The last step is to ensure that a copy of the DLL's `libsodium.dll` and `libzmq-v120-mt-4_x_x.dll` (yes, this one, not with the rename we did earlier) is in the same directory as your `.exe`.
+You will need to copy these .dlls in manually.

 9. Run `.\core-data.exe`.